IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 (See the sample robots.txt file linked above for some comments on how to set up different "Allow" and "Disallow" rules for different crawler bots)

 You have a couple of options for putting an updated robots.txt file into production.
-If you are fronting Payara with Apache as recommended above, you can place robots.txt in the root of the directory specified in your ``VirtualHost`` and to your Apache config a ``ProxyPassMatch`` line like the one below to prevent Payara from serving the version of robots.txt that is embedded in the Dataverse software war file:
+If you are fronting Payara with Apache as recommended above, you can place robots.txt in the root of the directory specified in your ``VirtualHost`` and to your Apache config a ``ProxyPassMatch`` line like the one below to prevent Payara from serving the version of robots.txt that is embedded in the Dataverse Software war file:

 .. code-block:: text